Teresita Fernández

 Teresita Fernández (born 1968) is a New York-based visual artist best known for her public sculptures and unconventional use of materials.
-Her work is characterized by an interest in perception and the psychology of looking.
-Her experiential, large-scale works are often inspired by landscape and natural phenomena as well as diverse historical and cultural references.
-Her sculptures present spectacular optical illusions and evoke natural phenomena, land formations, and water in its infinite forms.
+Her work is characterized by a reconsideration of landscape and issues of visibility.
+Fernández’s practice generates psychological topographies that prompt the subjective reshaping of spatial and historical awareness.
+Her experiential, large-scale works are often inspired by natural landscapes, investigating the historical, geological, and anthropological realms in flux.
+Her sculptures present optical illusions and evoke natural phenomena, land formations, and water.

+Throughout her career, Fernández has experimented with a diverse array of materials.
+Ranging from ceramics, glass, and charcoal to gold and graphite, the varied mediums prompt the viewers to take a closer look at each work to contemplate the materialities.
+To Fernández, materials—at times found subterraneously and are physical remnants of a place—are a testament to the historical past and tangible facts.
+Fernández refers to her works as “stacked landscapes,” alluding to the process of layering meanings and materials to her sculptural plane.
+In this process, Fernández’s landscape sculptures delve into complex themes of self-perception, colonialism, and historical violence associated with the environment and body.

 She is a recipient of a Guggenheim Fellowship (2003), and the John D. and Catherine T. MacArthur Foundation "Genius Grant" (2005).
-She served as a presidential appointee to Barack Obama's U.S. Commission of Fine Arts, distinguishing her the first Latina to serve in that role.
+In 2011, she served as a presidential appointee to Barack Obama's U.S. Commission of Fine Arts, distinguishing her as the first Latina to serve in that role.

 Early life and education

 Fernández was born in Miami, Florida to Cuban parents in exile.
-Her family fled Fidel Castro's regime in July 1959, six months after the Cuban Revolution.
+Her family left Cuba in July 1959, six months after the Cuban Revolution.
 As a child, she spent much of her time creating in the atelier of her great aunts and grandmother, all of whom had been trained as highly skilled couture seamstresses in Havana, Cuba.

 In 1986, Fernández graduated from Southwest Miami High School.
 She received a Bachelor of Fine Arts from Florida International University in 1990, and a Masters of Fine Art from Virginia Commonwealth University in 1992.